shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Eh, I’ve seen worse.
 He’ll be fine.”
 Bob walked off.

-Off in the distance, the main land of the lizard folk country appeared.
+Off in the distance, the mainland of the lizard folk country appeared.
 The party prepared to disembark, allowing Reesu a perfect excuse to postpone processing her feelings and her patron’s mysterious request.
 She shrugged it off.
 It’s time for another adventure.

 ===